What does non-comedogenic really mean?

 - My skin is not the same as yours.
 Yours is not the same as mine.
 We all know that human skin is not one size fits all.
 For example, you may break out if you use a product with coconut oil, while I may not.
 Your skin might be dry.
 Mine could be oily.
 My pores may be larger.
 Yours could be smaller.
 Do you see what I mean?

 The Bottom Line

-Instead of trying to avoid certain ingredients based on a "list" of what may or may not be pore-clogging, my best advice based on more than 20 year in the skin care industry is this:
+Instead of trying to avoid certain ingredients based on a "list" of what may or may not be pore-clogging, my best advice based on 23+ years in the skin care industry is this: